Ocean-s-Five/We-gather/projectPrepOne.md

 # Project: Prep #1

-## In this file we will write our plan during out project
+## In this file we will write our plan during our project

 ## A) **Conflict Plan :**

-### To start working in a project we should do a plan avoid conflict so in our project we decide to each one of us to work in different page so by doing that we may not face  any conflict.
+### To start working in a project we should do a plan to  avoid conflict so in our project we decide to each one of us to work in different page so by doing that we may not face any conflict.

 ## If we get a conflict we will meet up and discuss how to resolve the conflict.

 ## B) **Communication Plan :**

-### We are already connect with each other in from 9:00-17:00 using zoom after that we have slack channel to contact and we can crate a zoom meeting if we need to discuss any thing.
+### We are already connect with each other in zoom  from 9:00-17:00  after that we have slack channel to contact and we can crate a zoom meeting if we need to discuss any thing.

 ## C) **Work Plan :**